Central idea: The Prodigal Son. Doctrine: The Prodigal Son and conversion. Practical application: Continual conversion.

 Father, I have sinned against heaven and against you.

-• This verse encapsulates a big part of the meaning of life: after coming to one’s senses after sinning, to be sorry and to return to the Father with contrition.
+• This verse encapsulates a big part of the meaning of life: sinning, coming to one’s senses, being sorry, and returning to the Father.

 Gospel Lk 15:1-3, 11-32